Steep price hikes in Charlotte hit visitors, leave some homeless

 "We had decided that we weren't going to penalize our current long-term guests due to the convention being in town," she said.

-On the bright side, Suddreth said the forced relocations allowed her organisation to connect with families who might not otherwise have crossed its path.
+On the bright side, Suddreth said the forced relocations allowed her organization to connect with families who might not otherwise have crossed its path.

 "We don't begrudge the hotels," she said.
 "I think that part of the excitement of having the convention here, beyond having the spotlight on Charlotte, is there are some people who are going to make money, and that's capitalism at its best."